devtut/generate/docs/python/list-comprehensions.md

     if x % 2 == 0:
         even_numbers.append(x)

-print(l)
+print(even_numbers)
 # Out: [0, 2, 4, 6, 8]

 ```

 Also, a conditional list comprehension of the form `[e for x in y if c]` (where `e` and `c` are expressions in terms of `x`) is equivalent to `list(filter(lambda x: c, map(lambda x: e, y)))`.

 Despite providing the same result, pay attention to the fact that the former example is almost 2x faster than the latter one.
-For those who are curious, [this](http://web.archive.org/web/20170405225005/http://stackoverflow.com/questions/39518899/3-array-generators-faster-than-1-for-loop/39519661#39519661) is a nice explanation of the reason why.
+For those who are curious, [this](http://stackoverflow.com/questions/39518899/3-array-generators-faster-than-1-for-loop/39519661#39519661) is a nice explanation of the reason why.

----

-Note that this is quite different from the `... if ... else ...` conditional expression (sometimes known as a [ternary expression](http://web.archive.org/web/20170405225005/http://stackoverflow.com/documentation/python/1111/conditionals/3226/conditional-expression-or-the-ternary-operator#t=201608020020172410044)) that you can use for the `&lt;expression&gt;` part of the list comprehension.
+Note that this is quite different from the `... if ... else ...` conditional expression (sometimes known as a [ternary expression](http://stackoverflow.com/documentation/python/1111/conditionals/3226/conditional-expression-or-the-ternary-operator#t=201608020020172410044)) that you can use for the `<expression>` part of the list comprehension.
 Consider the following example:

 ```
 [x if x % 2 == 0 else None for x in range(10)]